tpoisot/dotfiles/README.md

 look just like your terminal).
 The icons come from Font Awesome, so make sure to have that installed.

-The top bar give informations on network SSIDs, number of emails in the INBOX and in Drafts, number of `pacman` updates (because Arch), `/home` space used, date, time, and battery state.
+The top bar give informations on network SSIDs, volume of speakers and microphone, number of emails in the INBOX and in Drafts, number of `pacman` updates (because Arch), `/home` space used, date, time, and battery state.
 The widgets are updated every 10 seconds.

 Most of the action happens in `.config/awesome/rc.lua`, notably the widgets.
 If you need to adapt them to the specifics of your system, this is where you